Shelby girl drives, chips, putts her way to Augusta National

 “Her personality lends itself to success,” says Wallace, the director of golf at River Bend YMCA.

 Next month, she competes in the National Finals of Drive, Chip, and Putt held at Augusta National.
-The event will air live on the Golf Channel on April 2, the eve of the Masters Tournament.
+The event will be broadcasted live on the Golf Channel on April 2nd, the eve of the Masters Tournament.

 “I like putting,” she said on the green.
 “Because I like seeing the ball go into the hole.”